 So, I completed my undergraduate Psychology studies in WA where I was living at the time.
 And then continued to attain my Psychology Honours degree and Master of Psychology (Clinical) at the University of Wollongong, NSW, where I was a recipient of awards for clinical excellence, academic achievement and postgraduate research.
-For the last seven years I have worked in private practice as a Clinical Psychologist in both Sydney and Cairns.
+For the last nine years I have worked in private practice as a Clinical Psychologist in both Sydney and Cairns.
 During my Psychology studies and training I worked as an in-house generalist psychologist within the Illawarra Division of General Practice.
 I also gained specialist experience supporting parents and children during and post separation and divorce (involving both therapy and reporting for the Family Court), and assisting young children presenting with behavioural difficulties and their families.
 My Honours and Masters theses both researched these areas, with the Journal of Family Studies publishing my findings on post-separation parenting education.

 As a Clinical Psychologist I aim to be warm, approachable and supportive, but also challenge you where necessary.
 I am very aware that choosing to engage in psychological therapy is a big decision for most people, so my intention as your Psychologist is essentially to partner with you to make progress on the issues you bring to each session and on your overall treatment goals.